IndyCar to debut in Austin, return to Laguna Seca in 2019

-The 17-race schedule released Tuesday drops Phoenix and Sonoma, California from the calendar.
+The 17-race schedule released Tuesday drops the oval track in Phoenix and the road course in Sonoma, California.
+Both COTA and Laguna Seca are road courses.

+“IndyCar has worked to deliver a consistency and cadence to the schedule and that is reflected again in 2019,” said Mark Miles, president and CEO of Hulman & Co., which owns IndyCar and Indianapolis Motor Speedway.

+“We’ve added races at a pair of tracks that know how to put on fantastic events, while returning to tracks where IndyCar has longstanding relationships on familiar race dates.
+The diversity of next year’s schedule will continue to make what we believe is the most challenging and competitive championship in motorsports.”

-The Texas track in Austin replaces Phoenix in March as the second race on the schedule.
-The road course opened in 2011, hosts a Formula One race and, at 4.048 miles, becomes the second-longest circuit on IndyCar’s schedule.
+COTA, in Austin, replaces Phoenix in March as the second race on the schedule.
+The road course opened in 2011, hosts a Formula One race and, at 3.4 miles, becomes the second-longest circuit on IndyCar’s schedule behind Road America in Wisconsin.

+Circuit of the Americas founder and chairman Bobby Epstein said the track’s fan base has been excited for an IndyCar “from Year 1.”
+The permanent road course opened in 2011.

 Laguna Seca hosted 22 open-wheel races until 2004.
 The road course near Monterey was last the site for an Indy car season finale in 1996.
 It replaces Sonoma as the IndyCar season finale next season.